 2. Your computers are updated more often than your handbook

 We live in a world of constant change.
 It’s important to stay current with laws and best practices, but other changes to the business environment should also be considered.
-Changes in technology, industry trends, and economic conditions, can also influence case law, how policies should be presented, and which policies may be relevant to your organization.
+In 2019, there were over 65 legal changes at the state and local levels that required an update to employment policies!
+Additionally, changes in technology, industry trends, and economic conditions, can also influence case law, how policies should be presented, and which policies may be relevant to your organization.

 3. Employees turn elsewhere for guidance on company policies

 Does your employee handbook suffer from being extremely lengthy and full of details?
 Or, does it use a tone that is unfriendly to employees or language that requires a legal degree to interpret?
 Providing too much detail creates confusion for employees while leaving your company open for attorneys to highlight your company’s inconsistencies.
-Employee handbooks should be concise, easy to understand, and reflect the culture of your organization.
+Employee handbooks should be concise, compliant with state, local and federal law, easy to understand, and reflect the culture of your organization.

-4. You can’t verify all of your employees have received a handbook
+4. You can’t verify if all of your employees have received a handbook

 Having an employee handbook in place is essential, but without collecting signed receipts of acknowledgment from every employee, your good efforts will fall short of the goal.
 And, don’t forget to include that at-will language in your acknowledgment forms so that there is no opening for the handbook to be misconstrued as an employment contract.